Y3GI/OpenBAS_ITPG/README.md

 - [ ] evil twin stuff (no real need, man in the middle attacks)

 - [ ] updating script path object - genericall in bloodhound (advanced, a way to establish persistence or gain privesc)

-- [ ] running winpeas (included in the diagram) (common tool for enumerating vulnerable windows machines, defender should detect it)

 - [ ] port forward with ssh (less common but important, port forwards and proxies are used by every competent threat actor, ssh port forwarding must not be allowed)